AlexandruSamoila/movie_recommender/README.md

 ### Collaborative Filtering Recommender:

 To run the collaborative filtering recommender, select option 2 when prompted.
 The system will load the movie and ratings data, initialize the NCF model, and provide personalized movie recommendations based on user preferences.

+## Results

+After training and evaluating the collaborative filtering model, the following evaluation metrics were obtained for k=50:

+nDCG@50: 0.727
+Precision@50: 0.713
+Recall@50: 0.424

+While the precision and nDCG scores indicate that the model is performing relatively well at ranking movies, the recall suggests that there are opportunities for further improvement, as it captures a smaller proportion of relevant movies.

+For the content-based recommendation task, the system successfully identified movies with similar themes and genres.
+For example, when searching for movies similar to The Godfather, the following movies were recommended:

+1. The Godfather: Part II
+2. The Godfather: Part III
+3. Black Mass
+4. The Replacement Killers
+5. Find Me Guilty